Mr-Dead2/Mr-Dead2/README.md

 # 💫 About Me:
-HI, i am deda.
+HI, i am dead/deda.
 I am from Latvia and i am an enthusiast in python and C#.<br>

 # 💻 Tech Stack: